Database servers

 Can create a NAT gateway

-Ymir will create a NAT gateway if you create a private database server and the network used by the database server doesn't have a NAT gateway already.
+Ymir will create a NAT gateway if you create a private database server or Aurora serverless database cluster and the network used by the database server doesn't have a NAT gateway already.
 A NAT gateway costs ~$32/month plus data transfer fees.

 Besides the network that the database server is on, all other details that you fill out are modifiable.
 You just need to use the